Tomatoes & Eggs III — Slavery on Grosse Ile: Colonel Brodhead’s ‘contraband’

 Shortly after this threat, I retired from the Free Press.
 I haven’t returned to Grosse Ile to test whether the guardians of historical knowledge in their insular township keep a supply of over-ripe tomatoes and eggs handy in case I darken their door.

 Now I’m going to issue my own threat: Watch your door, oh historians of the Fat Isle.
 I could show up any time.
-And when I do, I will ask want to know how well your little society has done at suppressing the facts — plural — of slavery in your community.
+And when I do, I will ask how well your little society has done at suppressing the facts — plural — of slavery in your community.

-First, there was the 1796 inventory of property owned by the late William Macomb, whose house on Grosse Ile was managed by a slave woman named Charlotte, valued at — New York pounds.
-Charlotte’s husband was Scipio, valued at — New York Pounds.
-Their children were –, — pounds, and –, == pounds.
-See Isabella Swan’s “The Deep Roots: Grosse Ile 1796-1896,” p.
+First, there was the 1796 inventory of property owned by the late William Macomb, whose house on Grosse Ile was managed by a slave woman named Charlotte, valued at 100 New York pounds.
+Charlotte’s husband was Jerry, valued at 100 New York Pounds.
+Bel was valued at 135 pounds, though the price included her three kids.
+See “Estimation of the Slaves of the late William Macomb” in the Detroit Public Library’s Burton Historical Collection and Isabella Swan’s “The Deep Roots: Grosse Ile 1796-1896,” p.
 26.

 Before I get ahead of the story, I’ll post my February 18, 2007 article about the slave who returned to Grosse Ile with the body of a onetime Detroit Free Press editor and Union general.